vickgoodman/infra/tools/beman-tidy/README.md

 Requirements:
 * `beman-tidy` must be able to run on Windows, Linux, and macOS, thus it's 100% Python.
-* `beman-tidy` must NOT used internet access.
+* `beman-tidy` must NOT use internet access.
 A local snapshot of the standard is used (check `.beman-standard.yml`).
 * `beman-tidy` must have `verbose` and `non-verbose` modes.
 Default is `non-verbose`.
 * `beman-tidy` must have `dry-run` and `fix-inplace` modes.
 Default is `dry-run`.
 * `beman-tidy` must detect types of checks: failed, passed, skipped (not implemented) and print the summary/coverage.

 Limitations:
-* `07.06.2025`: `beman-tidy` will not support the `--fix-inplace` flag in the first iteration for most of the checks.
+* `2025-06-07`: `beman-tidy` will not support the `--fix-inplace` flag in the first iteration for most of the checks.
-* `07.06.2025`: `beman-tidy` may generate small changes to the standard (e.g., for automated fixes), while the standard is not stable.
+* `2025-06-07`: `beman-tidy` may generate small changes to the standard (e.g., for automated fixes), while the standard is not stable.
 Thus, the tool itself may be unstable.

 ### Tree structure